 The financial statements are prepared in Euro, which is the functional currency of the entity.

-Turnover
+Turnover and income

-Turnover is measured at the fair value of the consideration received or receivable for goods supplied and services rendered, net of discounts and Value Added Tax.
+Turnover and income are measured at the fair value of the consideration received or receivable for goods supplied and services rendered, net of discounts and Value Added Tax (where applicable).